Download Latest Magisk Zip / APK v30.6 and Magisk Manager 8.0.7 and Root your phone

 Install Magisk using TWRP Recovery

-- If you already moved the latest Magisk zip to your internal storage root, you can simply boot into TWRP Recovery.
+If you moved the latest Magisk zip to your internal storage root, you can boot into TWRP Recovery.

 That’s it!
 You can now download and install the Magisk Manager apk to enjoy systemless root on your device.